ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Any SIMAP interface MUST support strong client authentication and authorization before granting access to SIMAP operations and data.

-: For YANG-based Netconf and RESTCONF protocols, access control SHOULD follow the Network Configuration Access Control Model (NACM) {{!RFC8341}}.
+: For YANG-based NETCONF and RESTCONF protocols, access control SHOULD follow the Network Configuration Access Control Model (NACM) {{!RFC8341}}.

 : For non YANG protocols, implementations MUST provide an access control